carlosdmp/GoalHelper/README.md

 Note: This is a prototype, I'm still learning about some things that I'm using here

 ## Next work (todos of the todo app)
+* Achieve a minimum functional app [Work in progress]
 * Explore jetpack foundation components
 * Explore jetpack lifecycle and paging components
 * Research WorkManager vs Coroutines